projectara/greybus-spec/source/special.rst

 Greybus SVC Interface Device ID Request
 """""""""""""""""""""""""""""""""""""""

+Table :num:`table-svc-device-id-request` defines the Greybus SVC Interface Device ID Request payload.

-The Greybus SVC Interface device ID request is sent only by the AP Module to the SVC.
-It supplies the device ID that the SVC should associate with the indicated Interface.
+The Greybus SVC Interface Device ID Request shall only be sent by the AP Module to the SVC.
+It supplies the device ID that the SVC will associate with the indicated Interface.
 The AP Module can remove the association of an Interface with a device ID by assigning device ID value 0.
-It is an error to assign a (non-zero) device ID to an Interface that already has one, or to clear the device ID of an Interface that has no device ID assigned.
+The AP shall not assign a (non-zero) device ID to an Interface that the SVC has already associated with an Interface, and shall not clear the device ID of an Interface that has no device ID assigned.

 Note that assigning a device ID to an Interface does not cause the SVC to set up any routes for that device ID.
 Routes are